 Travelling:Continue past the Three Shire Stone and start to descend, steeply at first, towards Little Langdale.
 Again not as difficult as Hardknott Pass, it is still a tricky descent that needs some caution.
 The road eventually levels out and goes past Fell Foot Farm which is an attractive historic building owned by the National Trust.
 Shortly after this, the minor road from Great Langdale joins on the left.
 Continue straight on, over the cattle grid and along the narrow walled lanes.
 Little Langdale Tarn can be seen on the right and before long you drop down to the hamlet of Little Langdale with the traditional looking Three Shires Inn on the left.

 Beyond Little Langdale, the road generally continues to descend for approx 1 mile until a T junction is reached.
 Turn right here towards Coniston.
-Almost immediately cross Colwith Bridge and just beyond this you can park by the road on the left to access the impressive Colwith Force waterfall.
-A short but quite rough footpath leads to the waterfall, back towards the bridge and over the stile on the left.
+Almost immediately cross Colwith Bridge and just beyond this you can park by the road on the left to access the impressive Colwith Force waterfall, a short distance upstream.
+A rough footpath leads to the waterfall, back towards the bridge and over the stile on the left.

 Distance: 39.4 miles Location: Tilberthwaite access area Coordinates: N 54.39972, W 3.07000